kadena-community/kadena.js/packages/apps/graph/src/devnet/marmalade/README.md

 # Marmalade in Devnet

-The goal of this folder is to deploy Marmalade scripts into the Devnet.
+The devnet does not come with the marmalade smart contracts deployed out of the box.
+Therefore, to be able to use marmalade, we need to deploy all the smart contracts in the devnet.
+The goal of this folder is to deploy Marmalade scripts into the devnet.
 It contains all the necessary scripts and configuration files to facilitate this process.

 ## Concepts